-The VCSV reserves the right to limit the cost of Frames provided by a Participating Providers.
+The VCSV reserves the right to limit the cost of Frames provided by a Participating Provider.
 The allowance is published periodically by VCSV to its Participating Providers and is set at a level to cover the majority of Frames in common use.
-If a Participant wishes to select a more expensive Frame than allowed in this section, the difference in cost is not the responsibility of VCSV, Blue Cross of Idaho (BCI) or the Plan Administrator.
+If a Participant wishes to select a more expensive Frame than allowed in this section, the difference in cost is not the responsibility of VCSV, the Contract Administrator or the Plan Administrator.